 Once things settled down, Lotus had sold about 20,000 copies of Jazz, compared to Microsoft’s early sales run of 200,000 copies of Excel.

-You can see a visual history of Microsoft Excel at the Version Museum.
+Learn about Execl macros (Dec ‘85) or see a visual history of Excel at the Version Museum.

 The Wizard Is In

 Xyphus might be the first RPG released for the Mac and runs in 128K.
-You can read the original manual (PDF) from Macintosh Garden.
+You can read the Xyphus manual (PDF).

 Of all the role-playing games available for Mac users, Xyphus is the least intimidating, thanks to its sequential structure and icon control.